Images On / Off

 carolyn.mchale@btinternet.com

-This one-and-a-quarter acre plantswoman’s garden has a variety of different plant habitats: woodland, dry sunny gravel beds, rock garden, crevice garden and mixed perennial and shrub borders.
-There is also a large productive vegetable garden.
+This one and a quarter acre plantswoman’s garden has a variety of different plant habitats: woodland, dry sunny gravel beds, rock garden, crevice garden and mixed perennial and shrub borders.
+There is a large productive vegetable garden.
 The McHales like to grow most of their plants from seed obtained through various international seed exchanges.
-You can expect to see a large number of unusual and exciting plants.
+Expect to see a large number of unusual and exciting plants.
 The garden is full of colour with an abundance of spring flowers in March, and in late May and early June the meconopsis should be at their best.
 The gravel garden comes into its own in July and continues through until winter.
-Hardy cyclamen are a big favourite and one species or another is in flower in almost every month of the year.
-Winter is a good time to admire their varied leaf forms.
+Hardy cyclamen are a big favourite and a species is in flower in almost every month of the year.
+The garden has featured on the BBC Beechgrove Garden, in Garden Answers and Scottish Field.

 Directions: In Kirkcudbright go straight along St Mary Street towards Dundrennan.
 The Limes is on the right, about half a mile from the town centre crossroads, on the edge of the town.